corredor-john/ProgAvanzada/modParcial03/README.md

 # Ejercicio Modelo Tercer Parcial: Programación Avanzada
 ## _John Corredor, PhD_

-by: Dillinger is a cloud-enabled, mobile-ready, offline-storage compatible, AngularJS-powered HTML5 Markdown editor.
-Markdown <.MD> is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

-- Type some Markdown on the left
-- See HTML in the right
 - ✨Magic ✨
-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

 ## Características del MODELO
 - Representa un modelo práctico del 3er parcial